Knowing the historical 401k contribution limits is important for understanding how much you can really save in your 401k each year.

-After listening to more feedback from the community, I’ve updated my 401k savings potential by age even further.
-It’s now broken up into three columns because maximum contribution limits were lower in the past and everybody reading this article is a different age.
+After listening to more feedback from the community, I’ve updated my 401(k) savings potential by age for the new decade.
+It’s now broken up into three columns.
+This is because maximum 401(k) contribution limits were lower in the past.
+Further, everybody reading this article is a different age.

 Older savers are defined as those of you over 45.
 Middle age savers are defined as those of you between 30 – 45.
 Younger savers are defined as those of you under 30-years-old.